 Easy to draw on?

 Anyone who’s been following my career knows how seriously I take inking.
 I think inking is absolutely essential for my brand of pinup art.
-And whereas it’s not as easy as hot press watercolor paper for drawing then inking, it’s not that much more complicated.
-I think it’s about as easy to draw on as cold press.
+And whereas it’s not as easy as hot press watercolor paper for drawing then inking, it’s not that much more difficult.
+I think it’s about as easy to draw on as cold press watercolor paper.

 That’s not enough to make me not want to use on it.
 It just took awhile to get used to.

 Quality of the surface